★ BEST INVESTING TOOLS COMPARISON ★

 Does The Motley Fool or Yahoo Finance have real-time data?

-Yahoo Finance offers real-time data feeds, which is essential for active traders.
-The Motley Fool uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Yahoo Finance offers real-time data, which matters if you trade actively.
+The Motley Fool runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from The Motley Fool and Yahoo Finance?

-Yahoo Finance supports data exports to CSV.
-The Motley Fool has more limited export options.
+Yahoo Finance exports to CSV.
+The Motley Fool is stingier about getting data out.

-Yahoo Finance includes a stock screener for finding investment ideas.
-The Motley Fool focuses on other analytical tools.
+Yahoo Finance has a stock screener for surfacing ideas; The Motley Fool doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with The Motley Fool or Yahoo Finance?